 - WordPress.org

-2) If you want to create a fully controllable website or blog, it is the platform that allows you to install a standalone WordPress by purchasing a hosting and domain name, downloading the WP installation files to your computer, and then copying these files onto the server you bought hosting from.
+On WordPress.org, you can create a website or blog that you can completely control.
+Plus, by purchasing a hosting and domain name, you can download the WP installation files to your PC.
+Thus, you can create an independent structure by copying these files to the server you purchased hosting from.

 What Types of Websites Can One Create with WordPress?